 This module covered the basics of using the command line in Linux.
 You learned how to:

-• Create, rename, and delete files using commands like touch, mv, and rm.
+to create new ones. - Create, rename, and delete files using commands like

-• Automate tasks by chaining commands together using pipes and redirection.
+to search for specific content within files and folders. - Automate tasks by chaining commands together using pipes and redirection.

 Overall, you gained the ability to explore your computer’s file system, manage files, and perform basic operations efficiently through the command line.